OrensteinLab/UniLib/README.md

 * ADM (All Data Model) - Trained on 20,000 sequences with the highest number of reads from the expreiment<br>
 * AMM (All Motif Model)- Trained on 2,435 sequences with 22 barcodes each <br>
 * MBO (Mixed Bases Only Model)- Trained on 2,098 sequences with 22 barcodes and at least one mixed base (K/M) <br>
+* MLAM (ML Additive Model)- Trained on the MBO dataset and uses a motif count vector in addition to sequence during the training process <br>

 **Input File Format**

 The input file should contain DNA sequences of synthetic upstream regulatory region, with each sequence on a new line.
-The sequence should be 101 bases in length for the models.
+The sequence should be 101 bases in length for the ADM,AMM and MBO models.
+For the MLAM model, the sequences can be up to the length 186bp.
 The script reads these sequences from the input file.

 **Output**